St. Peter the Apostle High School

-St. Peter the Apostle High School was a Roman Catholic high school that operated in New Brunswick, in Middlesex County, in the U.S. state of New Jersey, under the auspices of the Roman Catholic Diocese of Metuchen.
+St. Peter the Apostle High School was a Roman Catholic high school that operated in New Brunswick, in Middlesex County, in the U.S. state of New Jersey, that operated under the auspices of the Roman Catholic Diocese of Metuchen.

 History

 Saint Peter the Apostle Church sponsored parochial schools from its early history.
 The Sisters of Charity of Convent Station were invited to staff the schools in 1867.
 In 1892, St. Peter's opened a new building, Columbia Hall, which would house the elementary school until 1960 and the high school until 1970.

 The high school closed at the end of the 2006-07 school year in the wake of falling enrollment.
 Enrollment at the school had reached a thousand students in the 1960s but dropped to 165 in its final year of operation, leading the diocese and parish to conclude that they could "no longer sustain the enormous expense" of subsidizing annual deficits.

 The school buildings were eventually sold to the City of New Brunswick, which housed a public school, in them, the Lincoln Annex School.
 In 2020 the Board of Education sold the school to the New Brunswick Development Corporation (DEVCO), which had the building demolished to make way for Jack and Sheryl Morris Cancer Center, a new facility of the Rutgers Cancer Institute of New Jersey.